 Angie and Trevor from Marathon Training Academy have really set the gold standard when it comes to running podcasts.
 I have listened to them for years, and have had the luxury of being on their podcast twice.
 They are so easy to chat to, and I always end up laughing my way through.

-This time was no exception, but through all the laughs, they give lots of great advice, especially for beginner runners hoping to race their first marathon.
-We talk about everything from what qualifies you as a real runner to what to tell yourself when you are in the starting area of a race to make sure nerves do not overtake you.
+This time was no exception, but through all the laughs, they give lots of great advice, especially for beginning runners hoping to race their first marathon.
+We talk about everything from what qualifies you as a “real runner” to what to tell yourself when you are in the starting area of a race to make sure nerves do not overtake you.

 We talk about how to make sure running does not become your whole identity, and why we need to stop trying to keep up with people we admire, and instead look into our own lives and what we can do to be our best runner.

 Oh, and in case you are wondering, Trevor does have a website, and does love the Tupelo marathon (you will see what I mean when you listen in!).

 This is for you if you love to travel and race marathons.
 Angie and Trevor give lots of suggestions for marathons to try if you are looking for something different, as well as advice for newer runners getting ready for their first marathon.